Month: November 2023

 Annual workshop of the doctoral programme M3OCCA in Obergurgl

 The annual workshop of the International Doctoral College M3OCCA took place this year in September at the University Centre in Obergurgel.
 The doctoral students presented the current status of their research projects and gave an outlook on upcoming activities.
 In addition to the report colloquium and organisational discussions, there were topic-specific guest lectures by Prof. Dr. Francisco Navarro (UPM, Madrid), Prof. Dr. Helmut Rott (Uni.
 Innsbruck & ENVEO), and Dr. Wolfgang Gurgiser (Uni.
 Innsbruck).
 The workshop was followed by a two-day excursion to the Vernagtferner.
-Dr Christoph Meyer from the Bavarian Academy of Science explained to the participants the diverse glacier monitoring programme, which has been carried out for more than 50 years.
+Dr Christoph Mayer from the Bavarian Academy of Science explained to the participants the diverse glacier monitoring programme, which has been carried out for more than 50 years.